- Education & Trainings

 To support children and families coping with loss and foster resiliency and emotional well-being for all those who grieve.

-Imagine a world where grief, trauma, and loss are transformed into resilience, empathy and compassion.
-Imagine a world where children coping with loss grow up emotionally healthy and able to lead meaningful and productive lives and where no child grieves alone.
+A world where grief, trauma, and loss are transformed into resilience, empathy and compassion, where children coping with loss grow up emotionally healthy and able to lead meaningful and productive lives and where no child grieves alone.

 The symbol that is part of our logo is a mandala, designed by Joe Landi of Thinc.
 Loosely translated to mean “circle,” a mandala is far more than a simple shape.
 It is a reflection of the cycle of life and represents wholeness It is used to help establish a sacred space and as a focus for silence and meditation.
 According to Carl Jung, the mandala represents the unconscious self and helps to identify emotional challenges that allow one to work toward wholeness.
 Awareness of the mandala may have the potential of changing how we see ourselves, our planet and even our life purpose.
 Mandala drawing is one of the healing activities conducted by participants during Imagine peer support groups.